 There were daily family craft classes and demonstrations and talks on all sorts of weird and wonderful topics.

 The kids club had a very limited choice of computer games and they were only available for an hour twice a day.
-That was a major disappointment for the boys, they were looking forward to Skylanders after 7 months of travel.
+That was a major disappointment for the boys, they were looking forward to Skylanders after 7 months of travel and of course an hour isn’t even close to long enough to get into a game.
 Mario was the only game on offer at first, once we told the manager how much it meant to the boys, he set up Skylanders for them.

 Despite our teething problems with the kids club, we were very happy with how things eventually worked out, the manager handled our issues extremely well and with grace.